 Connection

-abstraction familiar to most software developers.
-The key
+abstraction familiar to most software

-typically accompanied by a ConnectionPool
+time and is typically accompanied by a ConnectionPool

-(or a multiplexer) that
+(or a

-allows multiple threads to share existing connections.
+multiplexer) that allows multiple threads to share existing

 The tb_client

-starts a dedicated thread to process application
+starts a dedicated thread to process

-that notifies the caller when the reply arrives.
+callback that notifies the caller when the reply arrives.
 Although this

 approach is very efficient, it may appear less ergonomic to